 Skip to main content

-In CKS, unmanaged authentication refers to the use of user identities and credentials that are not managed within the CoreWeave cloud platform.
+In CKS, unmanaged authentication refers to the use of user identities and credentials that aren’t managed within the CoreWeave cloud platform.

 API endpoint

 CKS provides a Kubernetes API endpoint for implementing unmanaged authentication.
-This endpoint allows you to authenticate with the Kubernetes API without relying on CoreWeave’s Managed Auth service.
-This endpoint is intended if you prefer to manage your own authentication mechanisms for CKS clusters such as OIDC, Service Account tokens, and authentication webhooks.
-This provides flexibility if you have specific authentication requirements that cannot be met through CoreWeave-managed authentication.
-Using the unmanaged auth API endpoint is best for the following scenarios:
+This endpoint lets you authenticate with the Kubernetes API without relying on CoreWeave’s Managed Auth service.
+Use this endpoint if you prefer to manage your own authentication mechanisms for CKS clusters, such as OIDC, Service Account tokens, and authentication webhooks.
+The endpoint provides flexibility if you have specific authentication requirements that can’t be met through CoreWeave-managed authentication.
+The unmanaged auth API endpoint works best in the following scenarios:

 Unmanaged auth can be configured on existing clusters without requiring cluster recreation.